sumbach/modern-cljs/doc/tutorial-15.md

            (first (:quantity (validate-shopping-form "-1" "0" "0" "0")))))))
 ```

-We organized the assertions by using the nesting feature of the
+We organized the assertions using the nesting feature of the
 `testing` macro to reflect the kind of validations implemented in the
 `validate-shopping-form` function.

 Even if we could add more assertions, at the moment the coverage for
-the `modern-cljs.shopping.validators` namespace is enough to grasp the
+the `modern-cljs.shopping.validators` namespace is enough to grasp basic
-idea of the `clojure.test` mechanics.
+`clojure.test` mechanics.

 If you decided to keep track of steps, issue the following `git`
 command at the terminal.